Secularism: Variations

 There are many principles that are associated with all forms of political secularism.
 It typically promotes legal equality between people of different religions, opposing a legal hierarchy on the basis of religious belief or lack of religious belief.
 It is also associated with a separation of church and state, considering these to be two distinct entities that should be treated separately.
 State supremacy is a secular principle that supports obedience to the rule of law over religious diktat or canon law, while internal constraint is a secular principle that opposes governmental control over one's personal life.
 Under political secularism, the government can enforce how people act but not what they believe.
 Similarly, freedom of thought is supported by secularism.
 Order is supported by secularists, specifically in that one's beliefs should not be permitted to disturb the civil peace.
 Religious tolerance is supported both for people of other religions and for a lack of piety demonstrated by members of one's own religion.
 Political secularism also supports reason as a virtue.
 Secularists also support freedom from religion as an extension to freedom of religion.

+Diversity

+"Secular", like "religion", are Western concepts that are not universal across cultures, languages, or time; with experiences of secularism varying significantly.
+There are many debates about the boundaries of both religion and secular and some have suggested "post-secular" models since there are areas of growth of religious influence which challenge the underlying assumptions on conventional views on secularism.
+Secularism overlaps with religion historically, as it has origins going back to the ancient world into religious texts such as the Bible, being refined through history by religious thinkers.
+Secular individuals hold complex relations to religion.
+Global studies show that many people who do not identify with a religion still hold religious beliefs and participate in religious practices.